JobScoutlyJobScoutly

 Your full name, phone number, professional email address, and city/state.
 A LinkedIn URL is increasingly expected.
 Don’t include your full street address — city and state is enough.

 Two to three sentences that summarize your experience level, key skills, and what you bring to the role.
 This replaces the outdated “objective statement.”
-Make it specific to the job you’re targeting.
+Learn how to write a strong resume summary that’s specific to the job you’re targeting.
+If you prefer something shorter, a resume headline — a single line that captures your value — can work just as well.

 Work Experience